-To produce Cos d'Estournel Blanc, the wine is barrel fermented and aged in new and one year old, French oak barrels to maintain maximum freshness.
+To produce Cos d'Estournel Blanc, the wine is barrel fermented and aged in a combination of new and one-year-old, French oak barrels to maintain maximum freshness.
 There is no malolactic fermentation or skin contact.
 The wine is best enjoyed in its youth.
 The wine is sold as a generic AOC Bordeaux Blanc.

 Cos d'Estournel Blanc is best served with all types of seafood and various cheeses.

 Chateau Cos d'Estournel makes a second wine, Les Pagodes de Cos, which was first produced with the 1994 vintage.
 Originally, the second wine was called Marbuzet.
 The majority of the fruit came from their vineyard called Marbuzet, hence the name.
 The name was changed after both properties were purchased by Michel Reybier.

 Today, the grapes used in the second wine, Les Pagodes de Cos can from time to time, include fruit from Marbuzet, their other estate in St. Estephe, as well as grapes from young vines and declassified wine intended for Cos d'Estournel.